Section 12 Model Selection

 Here we assume that we are given data with input variables \(x_1, \ldots, x_p\).
 The standard model which we have discussed so far adds an intercept to these inputs, so that there are \(q = p+1\) model parameters in total.
 We can modify this model in various ways:

-• In the section about Improving the Model Fit we have seen that sometimes it is useful to transform input variables before using them in the model.
+In section 11 we have seen that sometimes it is useful to transform input variables before using them in the model.
 This can either happen individually, e.g. \(x_2' = \log x_2\), or collectively, e.g. \(x^\ast = x_1 x_2\).
-The number of models we may obtain in this way is unlimited.
+The number of models we can obtain by adding transformed versions of the inputs is unlimited.

 If we want to compare these candidate models in a systematic way, we need to use efficient methods for comparison, since often a large number of models needs to be considered.